Spectral theory of weighted hypergraphs via tensors: The hyperflower

 The characteristic polynomial of $\mathcal{L}$ is $(\lambda^2 - 3\lambda + 3)^3(\lambda - 1)^{23}\lambda^3$.
 Thus, its eigenvalues are

 \end{example} \begin{example} Let $G=(V,E)$ be the $3$-hyperflower with $V=\{v_1,v_2,v_3,v_4,v_5\}$ and $E = \{\{v_1,v_2,v_3\},\{v_1,v_2,v_4\},\{v_1,v_2,v_5\}\}$ (Figure \ref{fig:flower2}).

-The characteristic polynomial of $A$ is $(\lambda^3 - 9)^3(\lambda^2 + \lambda + 1)^9(\lambda - 1)^9\lambda^{44}$, therefore its eigenvalues are Also in this case, the distinct eigenvalues of $A$ are exactly the ones in Proposition \ref{prop:0flower} and Theorem \ref{thm:hyperflower}.
+The characteristic polynomial of $A$ is $(\lambda^3 - 9)^3(\lambda^2 + \lambda + 1)^9(\lambda - 1)^9\lambda^{44}$, therefore its eigenvalues are Also in this case, the distinct eigenvalues of $A$ are exactly the ones in Proposition \ref{prop:0flower} and Corollary \ref{cor:hyperflower}.
 Now, the characteristic polynomial of $K$ is

 The eigenvalues of $K$ are

 The characteristic polynomial of $\mathcal{L}$ is

 Its eigenvalues are